BrainCircuitsBehaviorLab/glmhmmt/README.md

 See [`examples/use_softmax_glmhmm.py`](examples/use_softmax_glmhmm.py) for a minimal example that builds the model directly from arrays, without any task adapter.

-For the baseline GLM fitter, see [`examples/fit_glm_with_lapses.py`](examples/fit_glm_with_lapses.py).
-That is the right interface for someone who already has their own `X` and `y`.
+For a baseline GLM example, see [`examples/glm_lapses/example.py`](examples/glm_lapses/example.py).

 The package root uses lazy imports, so importing `SoftmaxGLMHMM` does not require task adapters.

-The CLI entrypoints under `glmhmmt.cli.*` are repo-oriented wrappers around task adapters, runtime paths, and result directories.
+The CLI entrypoints under `glmhmmt.cli.*` are wrappers around task adapters, runtime paths, and result directories.
 They are useful for command-line workflows, but they are not the recommended import interface for another project.

 ## Task Adapters Are Optional

-The thesis repo keeps editable task adapters in `code/tasks`, but they are not required when someone only wants the core model class.
+This package does not need task adapters when someone only wants the reusable model classes and fitting utilities.

 If a user wants task-aware CLIs or notebooks, they can provide adapters in either of these ways: